International Experience Sparks a Career

 Benjamin Young’s visit to North Korea six years ago inspired his academic journey.

-When Benjamin Young ’12/’13 finished his undergraduate studies at The College at Brockport in 2012, he knew he wanted to be an academic.
+When Benjamin Young ’12/’13 finished his undergraduate studies at SUNY Brockport in 2012, he knew he wanted to be an academic.
 He also knew he wanted to continue studying history.
 But that’s about all he knew.
 So he decided some traveling might help him figure out the rest.

 “I didn’t want to do the usual thing and backpack around western Europe,” said Young, a history major, “and I had always been very interested in Cold War history.
 I knew North Korea was going to continue to be a problem for a while.
 So that’s where I went.”